Sanger, George, 1825 - 1911

 Script for Cinderella and Life of George Sanger booklets.

-Black and white photograph of a small carriage drawn by two ponies.
-A family stands on one end of the carriage while the handler stands near the ponies.
-A hand written note on the back reads "Carriage and Pair, presented by Lord George Sanger to the children of the Prince of Wales, King Edward VII)".
+Black and white photograph of a group of people standing by the carriage George Sanger gifted to the Prince of Wales children.
+Inscription on reverse reads "Carriage and Pair, presented by Lord George Sanger to the children of the Prince of Wales, King Edward VII)".

 Catalogues of Sale, 1905 - 1912